SharadaSrinivasan/1WCwebsite/content/home/about.md

 widget = "about"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear in.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 70  # Order that this section will appear in.

-title = "Biography"
+title = "About 1 World Connected"

 # Choose the user profile to display
 # This should be the username of a profile in your `content/authors/` folder.